OPERATION: RETURN OF THE WILD

 Field Participation Opportunity

-As a mission leader, select pations will be invited to participate in:
+As a mission leader, select donors will be invited to participate in:

 Option 1: Trapping & Transfer